 Almeria has a rich Arab history, and its Al-Andalus legacy can be seen everywhere in the buildings, culture and cuisine of the region.
 Most notably is the ‘La Alcazaba’, the Arabic fortress which dominates the town from its hilltop location.
 Here you can soak in the city’s rich past whilst enjoying magnificent views of the harbour.
 Connected to the fortress is the spectacular 11th century Wall of Jairan which was built by the first ruler of the Almeria taifa and descends the valley on the north side of the Alcazaba, whilst climbing the hillside of San Cristobal on the far.
 In the 15th century the city was taken over by the Catholic monarchs and its Muslim populace expelled soon thereafter.
 Almeria's cathedral is at the heart of the old part of the city and its beautiful interior comprises of Gothic ribbed ceilings and makes use of jasper and local marble in some of its baroque and neo-classical trimmings.
 Almeria is a historians delight, with palaces, castles, churches, gardens, tombs, stately homes, and museums showcasing what this fantastic region has to offer.

 Outdoor pursuits are in abundance in Almeria, in thanks to it being the lightest province in Spain with 3,127 hours of daylight a year.
 Visit the Cabo de Gata natural park, a wild and isolated landscape with some of Europe's most original geological features.
 This natural wonderland encompasses some quaint fishing hamlets, historic ruins and magnificent stretches of beach.
-Alternatively, why not explore Almeria’s cave houses; these curious dwellings are dug out of the soft sand-coloured cliffs and provide excellent insulation in the dry desert-like heat.
+Some of our villas to rent in Almeria are situated in the perfect location to explore Almeria’s cave houses; these curious dwellings are dug out of the soft sand-coloured cliffs and provide excellent insulation in the dry desert-like heat.
 They can be found all over the region and some of the natives still live in them to this day.
 For a traditional sightseeing experience, there are some fantastic towns in this region to sample.
 Alternatively, if you’re looking to pick up a bargain, the various markets in the local towns, including the Antique market at Mojacar are well worth a visit.
 For a taste of traditional Spain, the Vera bull ring is a historical bull fighting ring that has been reconstructed in keeping with the traditional style, complete with a fascinating museum detailing its history.

-Almeria has the most diverse range of beaches of all the Costa’s, with everything from popular resorts to rocky coves, including some of the most unspoilt stretches of coastline in the whole of Spain.
+Explore the most diverse range of beaches of all the Costa’s from our stunning villas in Almeria.
+The region has everything from popular resorts to rocky coves, including some of the most unspoilt stretches of coastline in the whole of Spain.
 It has a total of 200 kilometers of coast with long, uncrowded stretches of sand, pretty sheltered coves and the rugged wilderness of Spain's south eastern Cape.
 To the east of the city is the wild and totally unspoilt area of Cabo de Gata.
 This area, which stretches for 45 kilometers north from the south eastern tip of Spain, has been declared a national reserve and is a magnet for hikers, nature lovers, bird spotters and scuba divers.
 For those who prefer a bustling beach life, the beaches in Mojacar are ideal.
 Whether it’s sailing, fishing, water sports or simply relaxing on an uncrowned beach soaking up the sun, you will find it all and much more in and around the lively Mojacar.
 Alternatively, take a trip to Palomares with its long stretch of sandy beach and tree covered picnic area or Garrucha, which is located between the beaches of the historic Mojacar and the neighboring town of Vera.
 The beaches in Garrucha offer many kilometers of wide unspoilt access, passing Vera beach up to the quiet traditional village harbour of Villaricos in the North and to the beach of Mojacar in the South.

 From a visit to the desert town of Tabernas where you can have a day out at the wild west theme parks of Mini Hollywood and Texas Hollywood to enjoying some "high noon" style shoot-outs, can-can shows and various cowboy antics amid the remnants of the movie sets, there is plenty of fun to be had in Almeria.
 As you wander around, you will find reproductions of western shops, a carriage museum and a cinema museum.
 You can even dress up western style for a photograph or meet the cowboys and take a ride in the stagecoach.
 A Fistful of Dollars, The Good the Bad and the Ugly and part of Lawrence of Arabia were filmed here in these so-called "tierras malas" (badlands) of Almeria.
 For more fun for all the family, visit one of two Aqua parks in the area; Park Aquatico in Vera, enjoys plenty of flumes, children's slides and pools, a wave machine, kamikaze ride and much more.